xNeuNoRo/distube-spotify/README.md

 A DisTube custom plugin for supporting Spotify URL.

+-NeuNoRo Fork
+I do not own this project, this is a fork intended to use my changes more easily in my project.
+All rights are reserved to [Skick](https://github.com/skick1234)

 ## Feature

 This plugin grabs the songs on Spotify then searches on YouTube and plays with DisTube.